xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremMigration/instructions.md

-# 1. Recover from on-premise disaster into the cloud with IaC

-> Goal: Handle a dead on-premise web server by recreating it, and moving its database into Azure via a new Azure Resource Manager template.
+# 1. Migrating an on premises database to Azure

 ## Overview

-We have an on-premise web app, with a SQL database.
+We have an on-premise web app, with a SQL database which we would like to move into the Cloud.
-However, the server running the web app has broken!
-Fortunately, it's non-critical, and getting it back online isn't of utmost urgency.
-Rather than investing time and capital in fixing it, we'll just migrate it to the cloud sooner than we would previously have done.

-First we need to get the database set up in the Cloud.
+First we need to get the database set up in Azure.
 The steps will be:

 * Take a backup of the existing database
 * Upload the backup to Azure